VNMod/Data-Structures-and-Algorithms/Projects/Turing Machine, Project 1/README.md

   cmake .
   ```

 - This should create all the necessary configuration files and the executable.
-This project should have a **detect.cpp** file that detects the viruses and by running the   ```make``` command, the executable for this **detect.cpp** file is created.
+This project should have a **unittests.cpp** file that contains the unit test cases for all the methods and by running the   ```make``` command, the executable for this **unittests.cpp** file is created.

 - Then run the generated executable.
 You run the detect executable as follows:

   ```
-  ./detect list binfile
+  ./unittests
   ```

-  Here, 'list' would be **db.txt** that contains the list of viruses.
-  And, 'binfile' would be **sample.dat** which may possibly contain viruses within its bytes of data.